 Conflict is normal, and resolving conflict is a vital part of the educational journey of the Babson student.
-Students are encouraged to access Alternative Resolution Methods regardless of whether the incident rises to the level of a policy violation.
-To request assistance with navigating any conflict, please feel free to submit a request here, and a team member will follow-up.
-Additional parties will not be contacted at this point.
+For assistance navigating an internal or interpersonal conflict, submit a consultation request form and a team member will follow-up with you directly.

 Mediation is a facilitated dialogue where parties can share their perspectives, thoughts, and feelings surrounding a conflict.
 The Mediator facilitates a conversation between the parties with the goal of reaching an agreement that satisfies the concerns presented and meets the standards of acceptable behavior in a community environment.
 The role of the Mediator is to serve as a neutral facilitator and not to impose a solution or offer College intervention.